Updated on 23rd of June 2026

 - After-hours calls carry real revenue: An emergency HVAC call on a Saturday night or a pest situation over a holiday weekend is a high-value job.
 A live answering service at those hours gets expensive fast.
 An AI receptionist handles it at no additional cost.

-The system should connect directly to your calendar and confirm appointments automatically.
-Taking a message for someone to follow up on later is just adding a step, not solving the problem.
+The system must connect directly to your calendar and your field service software.
+Taking a message for someone to follow up on later is just adding a manual step, not solving the problem.
+The appointment should be confirmed on the call.

 After-hours and weekend coverage